mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 Instead, I process each email using the following workflow that David Allen popularized in [*Getting Things Done*](https://amzn.to/2J3GIY1):

-1. If the email requires no reply, I archive it
+1. If the email does not require a reply, I archive it
 1. If the email requires a reply I can write in under two minutes, I reply immediately.
-1. For all other emails, I add "Respond to [person]" to my to-do list and then archive the email
+1. For all other emails, I add "Respond to [person]" to my to-do list and then archive the email.

-If you're used to using your inbox to manage tasks, I know the prospect of managing a whole separate task list sounds tedious and annoying.
-I encourage you to try it for a week.
+If you're in the habit of using your inbox to manage tasks, the prospect of managing a whole separate task list sounds tedious and annoying.
+Just try it for a week.

 Before I did it, I didn't realize the hold that emails had on me by sitting in my inbox.
 Any time I checked my inbox, it was sitting there begging for my attention.
-Now, when I receive an email that doesn't require an immediate response, I just create a task and schedule it for a few days in the future.
+Now, when I receive an email that doesn't require an immediate response, I just create a task and schedule it for when I have time to reply.
 It gives me the freedom to forget about the email because I know my to-do list will remind me about it later.

 {% assign fig_caption = "When an email merits a thoughtful response, I create a task for it in my [to-do list app](https://nirvanahq.com/)" | markdownify | remove: "<p>" | remove: "</p>" %}